cybertec-postgresql/ora_migrator/README.md

   The return value is the number of captured errors that have been turned into warnings.

+- Function `oracle_migrate_pgstage`:

+  Creates a second staging schema and fills it with data from the Oracle staging schema.

+  The parameters are:

+  - `staging_schema` (default `ora_staging`): Oracle staging schema created
+    with `oracle_migrate_prepare`.

+  - `pgstage_schema` (default `pgsql_staging`): The name of a schema that will be created and populated with tables containing PostgreSQL metadata.
+    This schema will be dropped after the migration is completed.

 - Function `oracle_materialize`:

   Replaces a foreign table with a real table and migrates the contents.
   This function is used internally by `oracle_migrate_tables`, but can be useful to parallelize migration (see the "Usage" section).

   The parameters are: